Adaptive Federated Minimax Optimization with Lower Complexities: Abstract

 \section{Abstract}

-Federated learning is a popular distributed and privacy-preserving machine learning paradigm.
-Meanwhile, minimax optimization, as an effective hierarchical optimization, is widely applied in machine learning.
-Recently, some federated optimization methods have been proposed to solve the distributed minimax problems.
-However, these federated minimax methods still suffer from high gradient and communication complexities.
-Meanwhile, few algorithm focuses on using adaptive learning rate to accelerate algorithms.
+Federated learning is a popular distributed and privacy-preserving learning paradigm in machine learning.
+Recently, some federated learning algorithms have been proposed to solve the distributed minimax problems.
+However, these federated minimax algorithms still suffer from high gradient or communication complexity.
+Meanwhile, few algorithm focuses on using adaptive learning rate to accelerate these algorithms.
 To fill this gap, in the paper, we study a class of nonconvex minimax optimization, and propose an efficient adaptive federated minimax optimization algorithm (i.e., AdaFGDA) to solve these distributed minimax problems.
-Specifically, our AdaFGDA builds on the momentum-based variance reduced and local-SGD techniques, and it can flexibly incorporate various adaptive learning rates by using the unified adaptive matrix.
+Specifically, our AdaFGDA builds on the momentum-based variance reduced and local-SGD techniques, and it can flexibly incorporate various adaptive learning rates by using the unified adaptive matrices.
 Theoretically, we provide a solid convergence analysis framework for our AdaFGDA algorithm under non-i.i.d. setting.
-Moreover, we prove our algorithms obtain lower gradient (i.e., stochastic first-order oracle, SFO) complexity of $\tilde{O}(\epsilon^{-3})$ with lower communication complexity of $\tilde{O}(\epsilon^{-2})$ in finding $\epsilon$-stationary point of the nonconvex minimax problems.
+Moreover, we prove our AdaFGDA algorithm obtains a lower gradient (i.e., stochastic first-order oracle, SFO) complexity of $\tilde{O}(\epsilon^{-3})$ with lower communication complexity of $\tilde{O}(\epsilon^{-2})$ in finding $\epsilon$-stationary point of the nonconvex minimax problems.
 Experimentally, we conduct some experiments on the deep AUC maximization and robust neural network training tasks to verify efficiency of our algorithms.